Improbable-AI/VisionProTeleop/README.md

 ![](assets/visionpro_main.png)

-There are currently two ways to install the app.

-**Method 1: Apple TestFlight**

-Click this [link](https://testflight.apple.com/join/CqYv49fG) to install the app from [TestFlight](https://testflight.apple.com/).
-See the following video to see the installation process.

-**Method 2: Build yourself!**
+This app is now officially on VisionOS App Store!
+You can search for **[Tracking Streamer]** from the App Store and install the app.

-To learn how to build this app yourself and install it on your own Vision Pro using Xcode, take a look at this [documentation](/how_to_install.md).
+If you want to play around with the app, you can build/install the app yourself too.
+To learn how to do that, take a look at this [documentation](/how_to_install.md).
 This requires (a) Apple Developer Account, (b) Vision Pro Developer Strap, and (c) a Mac with Xcode installed.

 ### Step 2.
 Run the app on Vision Pro